JamesGallant/CrispR/README.md

 ```
 py -m unittest . discover
 ```
 If everything passes then submit a pull request.

+# To do
+* Create python bindings for the TxDB and guide RNA R scripts.
+Also unit tests to verify that the files are being made, this should be enough.
+* Create python utility scripts to handle the output from R and choose optimal gRNA's